Andrei Ravkov: Minister of Defense (2014-2020)

-Security Council chief
+Security Council Secretary (2020)

+He was dismissed in January 2020, succeeding Stanislav Zas as Secretary of the Security Council of Belarus.
 He was dismissed on 3 September 2020, being succeeded by the Chairman of the KGB, Valery Vakulchik.

-Post-military

-On 19 November, he was appointed as the Ambassador to Azerbaijan.
-On 16 February 2021, he presented his credentials to President Ilham Aliyev.

 International sanctions

 In August 2020, Ravkov was put under sanctions by Estonia, Latvia and Lithuania over his role in suppressing the 2020 Belarusian protests.
 On 6 November 2020, he was sanctioned by the European Union, the United Kingdom, and Canada.
 On 24 November, Iceland, Liechtenstein, Norway, North Macedonia, Montenegro and Albania aligned themselves with the November EU sanctions against 15 Belarusian individuals, while Switzerland did the same on 11 December.

+Post-military (2020-present)

+On 19 November 2020, he was appointed as the Ambassador to Azerbaijan.
+On 16 February 2021, he presented his credentials to President Ilham Aliyev.
+He was succeeded by Dmitry Pinevich on 14 January 2025, after almost four years in the position.